Leksuzin/MyWebsite/README.md

 # MyWebsite
 My personal website in Polish.
-It is an "About Me" page that I will continue to develop in the future.
+It is an "About Me" page that I plan to continue developing in the future.
 # Technologies
 •HTML5
-# How it works?
+# How it works
 This is my personal website where you can read some interesting facts about me.

 In the future, I plan to improve it by adding: